-To study English, students need to master four language skills pemely: listening, speaking, reading, and writing.
-To develop these abilities, pupils must first learn vocabulary.
-Vocabulary is a set of familiar words that are mastered by a person.
-Furthermore, Imran (2020, p.41) declared that vocabulary is a collection of words that may be used to communicate with others.
+Students must learn four language skills including listening, speaking, reading, and writing when they learn English.
+To achieve good English performance, students must learn vocabulary in advance because vocabulary is important to build the meaning.
+Furthermore, Imran (2020, p.41) declares that vocabulary is a collection of words that may be used to communicate with others.
 Therefore, knowing and memorizing a large vocabulary allows us to communicate with others quickly and fluently.
-Vocabulary is essential for learning a language, and mastering it is the most crucial component of learning a second or foreign language.
+Vocabulary is essential for learning a language; and mastering it is the most crucial component of learning a second or foreign language.